KDVS

 KDVS (90.3 FM) is a student-run college and community radio station based in Davis, California.
-Featuring a freeform programming format, the station is owned by Regents of the University of California.
-Broadcasting at 13,000 watts, it is one of the most powerful freeform university-based radio stations in the United States.
+Featuring a free-form radio format, the station is owned by Regents of the University of California.
+Broadcasting at 13,000 watts, it is one of the most powerful free-form university-based radio stations in the United States.

 History

 The idea for starting KDVS was conceived by students in the former Beckett-Hughes dormitories in late 1963.
 Using the call letters KCD and 880 AM as the frequency, the students "broadcast" their first program on February 1, 1964, from a laundry room in Beckett Hall.
 The station's signal, which was transmitted by telephone lines, could only reach certain dorms.

 Two years later, in 1966, KCD and the university's student government, Associated Students of UC Davis, joined in applying for a Class D noncommercial broadcast license.
 The FCC awarded the license to the university on October 18, 1967.
 By then, the station had moved to the newly constructed Memorial Union, where its inaugural broadcast was aired on January 2, 1968, under the call letters KDVS.

 Initially, KDVS had 10 watts and broadcast on 91.5 FM in mono.
 In 1971, the station's signal was upgraded to stereo, but a far more significant development occurred six years later.
 In 1977, during a period when the FCC was forcing Class D stations to either upgrade or go silent, KDVS received a power increase to 5,000 watts and moved to its current frequency 90.3 FM.
 Two additional power increases were approved by the FCC over the years: 9,200 watts in 1983 and 13,000 watts in 2013.
 The latter increase enabled the station to cover most of Sacramento, as well as portions of Placer, El Dorado, and Solano counties.